youvalv/azimuth-nextjs-sanity/README.md

         > creating a dataset...
         > created a dataset

-1. Copy paste the projectId from previous step and import the content to the project
+1. Copy paste the `projectId` from the output of the previous step and import the initial theme contents from `sanity-export/export.tar.gz` to the production dataset by running:

         node sanity-export/import.js <project_id>